NBA To Return To China After Six Years With Pre-season Games: Reports - UrduPoint

 -

+NBA to return to China for first time since 2019 fallout2 hours ago

-Bahria Town Champions T20 Cup kicks off on Saturday with a double-header11 minutes ago
+Bahria Town Champions T20 Cup kicks off on Saturday with a double-header2 hours ago

+NBA to return to China after six years with pre-season games: reports2 hours ago

 -